 For statistical purposes, the RSO is tasked with maintaining the NCO.
 In practice, this classification is not used for the purpose of reviewing and updating occupational standards and occupations, nor is it used as an input for the development of new qualifications.
-According to the 2015 Decision of the National Assembly of the Republic of Serbia on Official Statistics over the Period 2016-202013, the NCO is to be maintained by the RSO.
-In 2011, with a view to organising a national census data collection, the RSO translated and published the International Standard Classification of Occupations (ISCO 08).
-This translation was expanded by adding occupations from the Unique Classification of Occupations (Jedinstvena nomenklatura zanimanja), which dates from the 1990s (Official Gazette No 9/98).
+According to the 2015 Decision of the National Assembly of the Republic of Serbia on Official Statistics over the Period 2016-202014, the NCO is to be maintained by the RSO.
+In 2011, for the purpose of organising a national census data collection, the RSO translated and published the International Standard Classification of Occupations (ISCO 08).
+This translation was expanded by adding occupations from the Unique Classification of Occupations (Jedinstvena nomenklatura zanimanja, JNZ), which dates from the 1990s (Official Gazette of the Federal Republic of Yugoslavia, No 9/98).

 The latest large-scale effort to revise the NCO and harmonise it with ISCO 08 was completed in 2014.
 Unfortunately, the final product is still only a proposal and has not yet found an institutional home.
-Recommendations of the project team included continued efforts to complete the classification by adding missing occupations, and the identification of the institution whose mandate would include the management of classification and its continuous updating in line with the needs of the labour market and the need for a political decision by the ministries with portfolios in labour and employment, education and the economy on how to ensure the sustainability of the NCO in Serbia (for more details, see BOX 3.3).
+Recommendations of the project team included continued efforts to complete the classification by adding missing occupations, and the identification of the institution whose mandate would include the management of classification and its continuous updating in line with the needs of the labour market and the need for a political decision by the ministries with portfolios in labour and employment, education and the economy on how to ensure the sustainability of the NCO in Serbia (more details are provided in BOX 3.3).